You are currently viewing Midges in Scotland – A Local’s Survival Guide

 Face Nets

 On the topic of a wet weekend camping on the West Coast last Summer, we seriously struggled with midge bites and thankfully picked up these nets in a nearby camping shop.
-Now they are a staple to our camping kit and despite looking a little daft are so handy for keeping away midges in Scotland.Β
+Now they are a staple to our camping kit and despite looking a little daft are so handy for keeping away midges in Scotland.

-Pop over a baseball cap or simply over your face at dusk and dawn to prevent midges getting in your ears/mouth/eyes.Β
+Pop over a baseball cap or simply over your face at dusk and dawn to prevent midges getting in your ears/mouth/eyes.

-Head Net Mesh
+Midge and Mosquito-Proof Head Net

 Buy Now